Frequently Asked Questions

 What type of plastic material is it made from and is it reef safe?

-The RFG Nozzle and other parts or accessories we manufacture which come into contact with aquarium water is 3D printed using PETG plastic.
+Other parts or accessories included the original rigid models of the Random Flow Generator that we manufacture and that come into contact with aquarium water are 3D printed using PETG plastic.
 PETG, or Polyethylene terephthalate, is a plastic resin of the polyester family.
 PETG is commonly used to make beverage, food and other liquid containers.